StanfordVL/GibsonEnv/gibson/data/README.md

 # Navigation Benchmark Scenarios

-We provide standard point-to-point navigation episodes in [Gibson Standard Navigation Benchmark (to be updated)](https://storage.googleapis.com/gibsonassets/navigation_scenarios.tar.gz).
+We provide standard point-to-point navigation episodes in [Gibson Standard Navigation Benchmark](https://storage.googleapis.com/gibson_scenes/navigation_scenarios.tar.gz).
 See the figure below for visualization of a sample episode.
 Each space includes 100 episodes along with their ground truth near-optimal path and waypoints.
 You can see random standard episodes visualized for each space in the [database webpage](http://gibsonenv.stanford.edu/database/).
 See [this paper](https://arxiv.org/abs/1807.06757) for a discussion on the navigation episodes and their application.
 The following column values are provided for each episode:

 - `split`: `train`, `val`, or `test` indicating split for the episode.
 - `task`: string id for task type, currently restricted to `p` for `point_goal`.